datort/awtrix-mini/README.md

 2. Open the project in PlatformIO
 3. Configure your settings in `platformio.ini`
 4. Build and upload to your device

+## MQTT Support

+When MQTT is configured in the initial setup, you can control your AWTRIX STREAM device through MQTT messages.

+You can configure the topic AWTRIX STREAM listens on during your initial configuration.
+For the following examples we will use the default of "awtrixstream".

+- `awtrixstream/erase` - Caution: Will immediately erase all settings to start over
+  - Payload: none

+- `awtrixstream/reboot` - Restart your AWTRIX STREAM
+  - Payload: none

+- `awtrixstream/setting` - Modify device settings
+  - Payload examples:
+    ```json
+    {"awtrixHostname": "192.168.2.3"}  // Changes the ip/host of the host AWTRIX to grab data from
+    {"awtrixAuthUser": "myuser"}  // Changes username for HTTP authentication to the host AWTRIX
+    {"awtrixAuthPass": "mypass"}  // Changes password for HTTP authentication to the host AWTRIX
+    {"mqttBroker": "my.broker.local"}  // Changes the broker url
+    {"mqttTopic": "awtrixstream123"}  // Changes the topic the AWTRIX STREAMS listens on for these type of commands
+    ```

+- `awtrixstream/display` - Toggle the display on/off
+  - Payload examples:
+    ```json
+    {"on": true}  // Activate the display
+    {"on": false}  // Deactivate the display
+    ```

 ## License